moritzhoferer/problem_set_template/README.md

 # Problem set template

-This template provides a minimal template to prepare problem set handouts and solution
+This template provides a minimal template to prepare problem set handouts and solution.
+I use the pdfLaTeX compiler and Tex Live version 2020.

 ## TODOs